PedroPachucaHerrera/practical_application_III/README.md

 ![image](https://github.com/PedroPachucaHerrera/practical_application_III/assets/39275405/5f3e2f21-5ff1-41a8-9d30-ab9f3ce0d077)

-### after looking at the above results, we decide to pick the desicion tree classifier models, this model shows the highest level of precision and with the highest level of acuracy on training and tets data, in addition trainig time is the second lowest.
+### After looking at the above results, we decide to pick the desicion tree classifier models, this model shows the highest level of precision and with the highest level of acuracy on training and tets data, in addition trainig time is the second lowest.
 to offer more insights to our cutsomer,  the most importnat fetaures are identified, this will allow our customer to develop strategies around the most important parameters that bring the most impact.

 ![image](https://github.com/PedroPachucaHerrera/practical_application_III/assets/39275405/cd3dca6a-9554-4d7c-8677-724875d1d56c)